Board Members

 Mr. McElroy holds a Bachelor of Science degree in accounting from St. Joseph's College in Rensselaer, Indiana, and is a graduate of the Advanced Management Program at the Wharton School, University of Pennsylvania.
 He pursued graduate-level studies at the University of Bridgeport, as well as the University of New Haven in Connecticut.

-Mr. McElroy was appointed to the UNF Board of Trustees by the Board of Governors in January 2016, and was reappointed in 2021 for a second term ending January 6, 2026.
+Mr. McElroy was appointed to the UNF Board of Trustees by the Board of Governors on January 21, 2016, and was reappointed on January 7, 2021, for a second term ending on January 6, 2026.
 He serves as Chair of the Audit and Compliance Committee, and previously served as Vice Chair of the Board of Trustees.

 Steve Moore